 COVID-19 has changed the world in a short amount of time.
 The multifamily industry has been affected in a variety of ways.
 Temporary, and permanent changes are on the horizon for many property managers, and owners.
 These changes create many questions and challenges.
 Throughout the coming weeks, Market Apartments will be reviewing and sharing the most accurate information.

 Below, you will find a variety of resources in regard to COVID-19 and the multifamily industry. *The information will be regularly updated as new, and accurate information is discovered.

 Topic #1: Switching To Virtual Leasing

 Most leasing offices are currently closed and will not operate to the public.
 This includes not having in-person tours.
 While this presents a new set of challenges, the best approach is to switch to complete virtual leasing.
-Right now, it’s necessary to have everything a prospect will need on your website.
+Right now, it’s necessary to have everything a prospect will need on your property website.
+Make sure you include high-quality photos and apartment renderings, especially if your property is new or a lease up.
 You want to give prospects the confidence that they need to sign a lease.
 Additionally, you want to ease their fears of not being able to see your property in person.
 The following ideas and methods will allow your leasing process to be fully virtual.

 Steps to Virtual Leasing:

-- Showcase 3D virtual tours, 3D renderings, and property videos on your website.
+- Showcase 3D virtual tours, property maps, 3D renderings, and property videos on your website.